BloomTech-Labs/human-rights-first-docdb-fe/pull_request_template.md

 Please delete options that are not relevant.

-- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- [X] New feature (non-breaking change which adds functionality)
-- [ ] This change requires a documentation update

 ## Checklist:

-- [ ] My code follows the style guidelines of this project
+- [X] My code follows the style guidelines of this project
-- [ ] I have performed a self-review of my own code
+- [X] I have performed a self-review of my own code
-- [ ] I have removed unnecessary comments/console logs from my code
+- [X] I have removed unnecessary comments/console logs from my code
-- [ ] I have made corresponding changes to the documentation if necessary (optional)
+- [X] I have made corresponding changes to the documentation if necessary (optional)
-- [ ] My changes generate no new warnings
+- [X] My changes generate no new warnings
-- [ ] I have checked my code and corrected any misspellings
+- [X] I have checked my code and corrected any misspellings
-- [ ] No duplicate code left within changed files
+- [X] No duplicate code left within changed files
-- [ ] Size of pull request kept to a minimum
+- [X] Size of pull request kept to a minimum
-- [ ] Pull request description clearly describes changes made & motivations for said changes
+- [X] Pull request description clearly describes changes made & motivations for said changes